w3c/wai-quick-start/source/designing.html.erb.md

 layout: guide
 ---

 These introductory tips cover the basics of accessible user interface design and visual design.
+They provide links to further guidance and information.
+These tips do not cover all accessibility requirements, and may not cover them in detail.

 {:.toc .no_toc}
 ## On this page